bleschek/hello-world/README.md

 # hello-world
 First Try in GitHub
-This is very interesting and I will see where I going to
+This is very interesting and I will see how it is going on.